 - 1 tsp Cinnamon

-- Rub the apple with the cut side of a fresh lemon where you scooped out the flesh to prevent browning.
+- Rub the inside of each apple with the fresh lemon to prevent browning.
+Set the apples aside to make the crumble topping.

-- Serve warm with a spoonful of the cider from the baking pan drizzled on top, and whipped cream or ice cream if you'd like.
+- Serve warm or cold with a spoonful of the cider from the baking pan drizzled on top, and whipped cream or ice cream.

 - I used Opal apples in this recipe, which are a cross between a Golden Delicious and Topaz varieties.
 Try Jonagold or Honeycrisp varieties too.